hilton/hilton.github.com/blog/_posts/2017-07-12-microservices-correlation-id.md

 ## Diagnostic context pattern

 If correlation IDs haven’t already given you enough to think about, then you can read more about a related pattern: diagnostic contexts.
-[Causality – Relating Distributed Diagnostic Contexts](https://accu.org/index.php/journals/1870?cn=cmVwbHk%3D) introduces the concept, which extends the idea of a correlation ID to include more debugging data than just an ID that identifies a particlar context.
+[Causality – Relating Distributed Diagnostic Contexts](https://accu.org/index.php/journals/1870?cn=cmVwbHk%3D) introduces the concept, which extends the idea of a correlation ID to include more debugging data than just an ID that identifies a particular context.

 In Java logging, [Mapped Diagnostic Contexts](https://logback.qos.ch/manual/mdc.html) implement this pattern, as explained in [Java Logging with Nested Diagnostic Context (NDC)](http://www.baeldung.com/java-logging-ndc-log4j).